Course Preview: Business Analytics: From Data to Decisions at Imperial

 I think I'm really excited about the Python module.
 Even for those people who have seen it before, it is really like a really powerful tool for their tool bag, and they're going to be able to do simulations and do models and really act like a real data scientist or business analyst.

 How about you?

 Well, you know me, right?
 I'm biased.
-I have been working on optimisation theory since 2002.
-So, that's clearly my favourite part, part 4 of this course.
+I have been working on optimization theory since 2002.
+So, that's clearly my favorite part, part 4 of this course.
 But that said, over the last couple of years, I've been working on machine learning a lot.
 So, I'm enjoying this part as well.

 So, we all know you have a legacy of being a very fun guy.
-So, perhaps, with our audience, can you share one of your favourite data science jokes?
+So, perhaps, with our audience, can you share one of your favorite data science jokes?

 Oh, there are so many.
 Right.
 There's one that is inspired by a comic strip from XKCD.
 Where you have two friends, they're talking about data science.
 And friend A asks friend B, 'So, how do you do data science?', and friend B answers, ’Well, you know, put in a box, some linear algebra, some probabilities, some machine learning models, and toss in some data, shake it up and you're going to get some answers on the other side'.
 And then friend A asks again, ’Well, what if the answers are wrong?’.
 ‘Well’, friend B answers.
 'Well, you just have to shake it again'.